nbicocchi/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 In a microservices architecture, it is often necessary for services to consume APIs provided by other services.
 Spring Boot provides a simple way to achieve this through the `RestClient` class, which allows for HTTP requests to be made and handled effectively.

-To consume a RESTful service in Spring Boot, follow these steps (code/sync-one-to-one):
+To consume a RESTful service, follow these steps (code/sync-request-response):

 1. **Use RestClient**:
    Use `RestClient` to make HTTP requests to other services.
-Here's an example of a service that consumes a REST API to fetch product data using a dedicated class named _ProductIntegration_:
+Here's an example of a service that consumes a REST API to fetch product data using a dedicated bean named _ProductIntegration_:

 ```java
 @RestController